-This is a talk I gave at the Meetup Tester Gathering in Liverpool.
-Here you can find all the sources and resources I used to prepare it, mental health help, and, as ever, the list of people who helped me.
+This is a talk I gave at the Meetup Tester Gathering in Liverpool and Barcamp and Oggcamp in Manchester.
+I am giving a longer version at the Ministry of Testing meetup.
+Here you can find all the sources and resources I used to prepare it, mental health help, and the list of people who helped me.

 If you’d like to book me for your event, or you want to have a chat about what I can do for you, please drop me an email.

 15-20% of people are neurodivergent – cited in this HOK article.

 Two-thirds of people with ADHD have co-occurring conditions – CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder).
 Infographic on co-occurring conditions.

 Autistics are 9 times more likely to die by suicide and autistic kids are 28 times more likely to think about or attempt suicide.
 Autistica

 Total suicide figures (for comparison) can be found from the Samaritans.

 Autistics are 5 or 7 times more likely to die by suicide in the US and Sweden, respectively.
 IAN community.